Terrance Walton on Helping Tomorrow’s Leaders Recruit More Reps

 Attraction is definitely a key strategy for entrepreneurs who are looking to create a lucrative business.
 A good attraction marketing system is going to do 4 things.

-One it’s going to attract an endless supply of quality leads.
+One it is going to attract an endless supply of quality leads.
 Second part of the system is creating a relationship with these leads.

 Third, the system will allow you to generate income from these leads, and not just a one hitter, but residual.
 And the last part of the system is duplicating to those that join your opportunity.

 Remember, this system only works if you do.
 You are the main component.
-You have to continually add value to yourself through various trainings, webinars, live events etc, so that you can give that same value back to others.
-Only then will people reach out to you for advice wanting to know more of what you’re doing.
+You have to continually add value to yourself through various trainings, webinars, and live events so that you can give that same value back to others.
+Only then will people reach out to you for advice wanting to know more of what you are doing.

 I love your blog!
 How old is it, how many posts are on it, and what is your daily traffic like?

 Thanks!
 I really appreciate that.
-My blog is about 7 months old with 38 posts so far.
-As of now, my daily traffic average is about 55 plus visitors per day.
+My blog is about 20 months old with 62 posts so far.
+As of now, my daily traffic average is about 100 page views per day.

 Should every internet marketer blog and why?

 I strongly believe every internet marketer should invest in a blog.
 The reason being is that you have to create an online home, in a sense, so people can find you.
-If you’re consistently providing people with great value, where will they find more.
+If you are consistently providing people with great value, where will they find more.

 For example, you have to go to a university to find a professor who teaches a specific subject.
 He or she will be in a specific classroom on specific days.
 The same stands for your blog.
 It is essentially the cornerstone of your business.